creativeaura/cv/README.md

 - SASS / Compass

 Each command is a module on its own and its very simple to write more modules.
 I will more documentation very soon.

+## TODO
+- Write few more useful modules and command
+- Write a grunt task to precompile all template file during build proccess to reduce the latency in the loading and reandering of the view
+- I need to write proper documentation on usage of the code.